danielcorin/blog/content/posts/2023/beating-prompt-injection-with-focus.md

 ---

 I've been experimenting with ways to prevent applications for deviating from their intended purpose.
-This problem is a subset of the generic, jailbreaking problem at the model level.
+This problem is a subset of the generic jailbreaking problem at the model level.
 I'm not particularly well-suited to solve that problem and I imagine it will be a continued back and forth between security teams and hackers as we have today with many software systems.
 Maybe this one will be similar, but it's a new area for me.